DECENTfoundation/DECENT-Network/scripts/README.md

 | TARGETOS | linux |
 | TARGETARCH | amd64 |

-Because DCore build is specific for each platform, there are helper scripts for each of them.
+Because DCore build is specific for each platform, there are helper scripts to make life easier.
+Each one requires two mandatory arguments (OS image and DCore versions) and one optional argument (git revision tag - it defaults to DCore version if not specified).

 Ubuntu example (creates deb packages and docker image):

+    # the latest OS image
+    ./ubuntu.sh latest 1.4.0
+    # or specific OS version
     ./ubuntu.sh 18.04 1.4.0
     ls packages
+    # dcore_1.4.0_amd64.deb
+    # dcore-gui_1.4.0_amd64.deb

 Fedora example (creates rpm packages and docker image):